azs06/agents-hub/plan.md

 # Plan: Bubble Tea TUI as Default Entry

 ## Goals
-- Launch into a Bubble Tea TUI by default when running `a2a-hub` with no subcommand.
+- Launch into a Bubble Tea TUI by default when running `agents-hub` with no subcommand.
-- Keep existing CLI commands available (e.g., `a2a-hub start`, `status`, etc.).
+- Keep existing CLI commands available (e.g., `agents-hub start`, `status`, etc.).
 - Provide a full‑screen interactive UI inspired by `sst/opencode` for browsing status, agents, tasks, and sending messages.
 - Move hub lifecycle (start/stop/health) into the TUI flow so the hub starts in‑process and can be controlled there.